Araripe Manakin Facts

 Araripe Manakin Physical Description

 Although the magnificent Araripe Manakin truly does impress those fortunate enough to encounter it, the animal does not do so due to size.
-In this respect, in fact, the marvel of Nature actually only ranks as an average sized member of its Class.
+That’s due to the fact that, in this way , in fact, the marvel of Nature only ranks as an average sized member of its Class.

 - Kingdom: Animalia